cube-drone/rt0/players-guide/src/player/magic.md

 * Once Pisces is upside-down, it can not be used in this way until the next Combat, or the end of the Day, at which point you should flip it back up.

 ## ♒︎ Aquarius - Water-carrier
-Players with Repulsive cannot learn Aquarius.
+Only players with Charming may learn Aquarius.

 ### Combat - Heal
 * Place The Magician on Aquarius.